-Namespaces (name spaces) in C++ are a fundamental tool for code organization.
-They allow grouping under the same name functions, classes, variables, and other related programming elements.
+Namespaces in C++ are a fundamental tool for code organization.
+They allow grouping related functions, classes, variables, and other programming elements under a single name.

 Namespaces are useful for maintaining a clear and organized structure in large projects.
-They allow the logic of an application to be organized and functionalities to be separated coherently.
+They allow organizing an application’s logic and separating functionalities in a coherent way.

 namespace MyNamespace {